-Based on the experienced gained through the development, implementation and management of the highly successful award winning preventative health care initiative Active Launceston, please find following comment on the relevant terms of reference (2, 3, 6) for your discussion.
-The comment below provides a perspective that particularly focuses on the importance of physical activity in our communities.
+Based on the experienced gained through the development, implementation and management of the highly successful award winning preventative health care initiative Active Tasmania, please find following comment on the relevant terms of reference (2 and 6) for your discussion.
+The comments below provide a perspective that particularly focuses on the importance of health-promoting programs in preventative health with an emphasis on physical activity.